tlenex/node-busmq/README.md

 ## Performance

-Performance wa measured with two key indicators in mind:
+Performance was measured with two key indicators in mind:

 * Message Throughput - the number of messages per second that can be pushed and consumed from a queue
 * Message Throughout Consistency - the consistency of the throughput over time